stakater/mto-docs/content/eula.md

 ## 6. Support, Maintenance and Services

-- 6.1 Subject to the terms and conditions of this Agreement, as set forth in your invoice, and as set forth on the Multi Tenant Operator [support page](../support/support.md), support and maintenance services may be included with the purchase of your license subscription.
+- 6.1 Subject to the terms and conditions of this Agreement, as set forth in your invoice, and as set forth on the [Stakater support page](https://docs.stakater.com/content/sre/support/support.html), support and maintenance services may be included with the purchase of your license subscription.

 ## 7. Disclaimer of Warranties